-Learn how DDI can help you accelerate your leaders for maximum business impact.
+Learn how DDI can help you accelerate your executive leaders.

 Mike Hoban is a senior consultant for DDI who works with executives in many different industries.
 He lives right off Lake Michigan and takes way too many pictures of lake sunsets.

 Bestselling author, keynote speaker, and professionally trained futurist Jacob Morgan joins DDI for a powerful discussion on how the future of work will radically change the future of leadership.PODCAST

 How the Future of Work Will Transform Leadership

 Frontline leaders have 480 minutes a day to juggle the needs of their team, their company, & their own.
 Here are 3 key components to how they can execute strategy without sacrificing any of the above.BLOG

 How to Make Frontline Leaders More Strategic